nakulmitra/java-tutorial/variables/IntroductionToVaraibles.md

 * Strings, arrays, and custom classes are examples of non-primitive types.

 ## Is Java Purely Object-Oriented?
 While Java is often called an object-oriented programming language, it's not purely object-oriented because it includes primitive data types, which are not objects.
-Additionally:
-* **Static methods** can be called without creating an object of the class, which deviates from the OOP principle where everything should be an object.
+Additionally, **Static methods** can be called without creating an object of the class, which deviates from the OOP principle where everything should be an object.

 Thus, Java is considered a **mixed-paradigm** language, supporting **object-oriented**, **procedural**, and **functional programming** (with features like lambda expressions and functional interfaces introduced in Java 8).

 [< Previous Tutorial](https://github.com/nakulmitra/java-tutorial/blob/master/architecture/jdk-jre-jvm/JDKvsJREvsJVM.md) | [Next Tutorial >](https://github.com/nakulmitra/java-tutorial/blob/master/variables/ByteDataType.md)